Thursday, May 16, 2019

 Voilà!
 I think that answers the question... 😊

-Fact: In this catastrophized time of climate changes, global warming, ever increasing pollution, weather control, and control over Mother Nature (by spraying chemicals into the air to modify the weather; also called "Cloud Seeding", a process of spraying common chemicals, including silver iodide, potassium iodide and/or dry ice (solid carbon dioxide), to dissipate heavy clouds and minimize the impact of hail storms and/or frost wave for example, or to simply prevent from rain to fall and maintain a blue sky and/or dimish the pollution in the air for certain events (e.g. 2008 Olympic Games in Bejing, China, for example) and/or for the venue of President or particular political personalities (occuring in Europe, USA, China, and probably elsewhere), and with men's failed attempts to change anything of his bad habits and behaviours over the last 70 years and the direct and indirect consequences these may have caused on the planet's environmental equilibrium, needless to say that the heavier the bottle is, the less "environment-friendly" it is (for the reasons you can imagine: production's energy and cost, weight, transport, logistics, etc...).
+Fact: In this catastrophized time of climate changes, global warming, ever increasing pollution, weather control, and control over Mother Nature (by spraying chemicals into the air to modify the weather; also called "Cloud Seeding", a process of spraying common chemicals, including silver iodide, potassium iodide and/or dry ice (solid carbon dioxide), to dissipate heavy clouds and minimize the impact of hail storms and/or frost wave for example, or to simply prevent from rain to fall and maintain a blue sky and/or dimish the pollution in the air for specific events (e.g. 2008 Olympic Games in Bejing, China, for example) and/or for the venue of President or particular political personalities (occuring in Europe, USA, China, and probably elsewhere), and with men's failed attempts to change anything of his bad habits and behaviours over the last 70 years and the direct and indirect consequences these may have caused on the planet's environmental equilibrium, needless to say that the heavier the bottle is, the less "environment-friendly" it is (for the reasons you can imagine: production's energy and cost, weight, transport, logistics, etc...).

 Tips: Diminish/reduce your use of plastic products.
 For example, do not buy any more water in plastic bottles.
 Buy a kettle water boiler (to boil tap water) and recycle a few of your empty bottles of wines (transparent if possible, like "Rosé" wine bottles) that you will refill with the boiled water on a daily basis (only once the water has cooled down, of course, please do not pour boiling water into a glass bottle as it may explode due to the heat - you've been warned).
 That is what I do at home, and as a family of 4, we easily drink 3 bottles of 750ml of water per meal (3 for lunch and 3 for dinner).
 That's about 4.5 Liters of drinking water a day!!!
-Evidently, you roughly know what you spend on drinking water in plastic bottles every week, so imagine the savings if you were using a kettle... moreover, you will contribute to helping preserve the environment, and at the same time, you will reduce your carbon footprint by producing less non-recyclable trash and non-biodegradable waste... just saying...
+Evidently, you roughly know what you spend on drinking water in plastic bottles every week, so imagine the savings if you were using a kettle... moreover, you will contribute to helping preserve the environment.
+At the same time, you will reduce your carbon footprint by producing less non-recyclable trash and non-biodegradable waste.
+I'm just saying.

 That's all, folks, for today!